ColeoCofer/Game-Off-2025/game-off-2025/Common/CUTSCENE_DIRECTOR_README.md

 1. **Player must be in "player" group**: Ensure your player node is added to the "player" group for CutsceneDirector to find it.

-2. **Test in isolation**: Create small test scenes to test individual cutscene sequences before adding to full levels.

-3. **Custom actions**: Use `action_custom()` for anything not covered by built-in actions (spawning objects, playing sounds, etc.).
+2. **Custom actions**: Use `action_custom()` for anything not covered by built-in actions (spawning objects, playing sounds, etc.).

-4. **Combine with fullscreen**: You can mix in-level scripted sequences with fullscreen cutscenes for cinematic storytelling.
+3. **Combine with fullscreen**: You can mix in-level scripted sequences with fullscreen cutscenes for cinematic storytelling.

-5. **Control restoration**: Player control is automatically restored when cutscene ends.
+4. **Control restoration**: Player control is automatically restored when cutscene ends.
 No need to manually enable it.

 ## Troubleshooting